 If you have not been detained and are not in police custody, you do not have the same rights.
 Law enforcement officers often try to delay an arrest for this reason, so they do not have to read the Miranda warning.
 If you say anything incriminating during the time before you are arrested, anything you say can still be held against you, even if you were not read your Miranda rights.

-Speak to a Failure to Read a Miranda Warning for Post-Arrest Questioning Attorney in Fort Lauderdale Today
+Speak to a Fort Lauderdale Failure to Read a Miranda Warning Attorney Today

 The Miranda warning, and the laws surrounding it, are complicated.
 If you have been arrested or charges have been filed against you, our Fort Lauderdale failure to read a Miranda warning for post-arrest questioning attorney at Meldon Law can advise on whether your rights have been violated.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation.